harshithparitala/Vsd_SquadroMini-internship/README.md

 We want to create a program that:

-Initializes a timer with a starting value (e.g., 10 seconds).
+1.Initializes a timer with a starting value (e.g., 10 seconds).

-Prints the current countdown value.
+2.Prints the current countdown value.

-Decrements the timer every second.
+3.Decrements the timer every second.

-Stops when the timer reaches zero.
+4.Stops when the timer reaches zero.

 C-program using Leafpad :
+-

 </details>